-YOUTH RABBITS ARRIVAL: Saturday, August 10th from 5:00pm-7:00pm
+YOUTH RABBITS ARRIVAL: Saturday before Fair (check in day) from 5:00pm-7:00pm

-YOUTH RABBIT SHOW: Sunday, August 11th beginning at 8:00am (registration due by 7:45am)
+YOUTH RABBIT SHOW: Sunday of Fair beginning at 8:00am (registration due by 7:45am)

-MARKET RECORDS & EDUCATIONAL EXHIBIT JUDGING: Following Youth and Open Judging on Sunday
+MARKET RECORDS & EDUCATIONAL EXHIBIT

-ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 18th between
+JUDGING: Following Youth and Open Judging on Sunday

-6:00am-8:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds on the Sunday after fair from 6:00am-8:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).